-The Company is targeting orogenic and intrusion-related gold systems in northern Portugal.
-The Company holds seven exploration licences covering over 1,000 square kilometres in Portugal; Vila de Rei and Boticas which are both 3-year permits covering a total of 406 square kilometres; and Balazar, Valongo, Legares, Castelo de Paiva and Ponte da Barca, totaling 604 square kilometres, which were acquired from Klondike Gold Corp. ("Klondike") in January 2014.
+The Company is targeting orogenic gold systems in northern Portugal.
+The Company holds seven exploration licences covering over 1,000 square kilometres in Portugal: Vila de Rei and Boticas which are both 3-year permits covering a total of 406 square kilometres; and Balazar, Valongo, Lagares, Castelo de Paiva and Ponte da Barca, totaling 604 square kilometres, which were acquired from Klondike Gold Corp. ("Klondike") in January 2014.
+The Company has two further exploration licences currently under application.
+These will be subject to a public tender, expected in late 2014, with conclusions announced in early 2015.